donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-02-22-post-Letter-Avatar.md

 {% include page-intro.html %}

 How to easily create Letter Avatars for your comments in Minimal Mistakes.
-This coversion is a work in progress as I am just learning liquid.

 # Letter Avatar Original gist